Winemaking in Israel is once again big business. But it hasn’t always been that way.

 Documenting the ancient roots and ultimate destruction of the wine industry in Israel could make for an interesting film topic.
 It could be married up with a description of the current resurgence of Israeli wineries, perhaps looking into the scientific and technological developments that enabled this to happen.
 The new trend for boutique wineries is also said by some to be due to a desire to work the land in traditional ways, rekindling old ways of life.
 This would also give any documentary a personal and emotive touch.

 The whole process of winemaking can be captured on film.
 Many vineyards offer wine tours and below are just two:

 Kibbutz Tzora is located in the biblical area of Samson, which spans from the Judean Hills and coastal plains.
-It is a traditional wine making area and the Kibbutz has an established vineyard and winery.
+It is a traditional wine-making area and the Kibbutz has an established vineyard and winery.
 Each year on November 29 they have an event to celebrate the release of the season’s new wines.
-There are lectures and tours, which include grape picking in the early hours of the morning (in harvest season), as well as a fun wine making workshop for the kids, including stomping the grapes.
+There are lectures and tours, which include grape picking in the early hours of the morning (in harvest season), as well as a fun wine-making workshop for the kids, including stomping the grapes.

 Mony Winery is owned by an Arab-Christian family and is located in Dir-Rif’at.
-Close by is a beautiful church which has the word ‘peace’ written on the ceiling in 340 languages.
+Close by is a beautiful church that has the word ‘peace’ written on the ceiling in 340 languages.
 The area is spectacular, offering a panoramic view of the Mony vineyard and olive groves.

 Wine is a theme that stems from the bible but continues to flow through modern Jewish rituals and celebrations.
-Capturing the story of wine making in Israel and visiting picturesque rural vineyards and archaeological sites would really bring the subject to life and document a story that, through scientific effort and idealistic verve, has the happy ending of a vibrant wine industry returned to the Holy Land.
+Capturing the story of winemaking in Israel and visiting picturesque rural vineyards and archaeological sites would really bring the subject to life and document a story that, through scientific effort and idealistic verve, has the happy ending of a vibrant wine industry returned to the Holy Land.